Struct transit_grid::graphs::PhysicalGraph

 pub fn index_to_id(&self, index: NodeIndex) -> Option<&NodeId>

-Converts a NodeIndex
+Converts a NodeIndex to a NodeId.

-This method provides a way to map from the petgraph’s NodeIndex
+This method provides a way to map from the petgraph’s NodeIndex to

-used in the TransitNode
+the NodeId used in the TransitNode.

 Arguments

-to be converted.
+index- TheNodeIndexto be converted.

 Returns